High harmonic generation from a Bose-Einstein condensate: Abstract

 \section{Abstract}

 Lasers provide intense coherent radiation, essential to cool and trap atoms into a Bose-Einstein condensate or can alternatively drive the non-linear dynamics of high-order harmonic generation.
 Yet, these two fundamental processes remained of independent consideration.
 Here, we connect matter waves at ultracold temperatures with radiation bursts on the ultrafast attosecond timescale.
 We do this by exploring high harmonic generation from a Bose-Einstein condensate.

-\textit{I dedicate this paper to my PhD supervisor Maciej Lewenstein, to honor the significant contributions he made in these two fields.
-This paper was prepared for the occasion of the 70th birthday of Maciej.} \\
+We show that the quantum state of the generated harmonics of a driven Bose gas is a classical mixture, while below the critical temperature of Bose-Einstein condensation the emitted harmonic radiation is in a pure quantum state.
+These states furthermore exhibit squeezing and entanglement across all field modes.

 With the advent of the laser~\cite{schawlow1958infrared} the research in quantum science showed a tremendous leap by manipulating individual quantum systems~\cite{haroche2025laser}.
 Ranging from the observation of quantum jumps~\cite{bergquist1986observation}, or the ability of trapping ions~\cite{neuhauser1980localized} and cooling atoms~\cite{dalibard1989laser} to the investigation of cavity quantum electrodynamics~\cite{raimond2001manipulating}, just to name a few.
 Remarkable areas have formed based on the interaction of laser light with atoms.
 Particularly noteworthy for this work is the cooling of atoms, which below a critical temperature $T_c$ can form a Bose-Einstein condensate (BEC)~\cite{anderson1995observation, davis1995bose}.
 Furthermore, using intense laser fields allow to study ultrafast dynamics on the attosecond time-scale~\cite{corkum2007attosecond}.
 The fundamental cornerstone in attosecond science is the process of high-order harmonic generation (HHG)~\cite{lewenstein1994theory}, in which the driving field photons are upconverted to form a frequency comb spanning dozens of harmonic orders~\cite{antoine1996attosecond}.
 The observation of HHG was followed by the generation of attosecond pulses of radiation~\cite{paul2001observation, hentschel2001attosecond}, paving the way for the field of attosecond physics~\cite{krausz2009attosecond}.